Sir James Stonhouse, 11th Baronet

-Sir James Stonhouse, 11th Baronet (1716–1795) was an English physician and cleric, known as a hospital founder and religious writer.
+Sir James Stonhouse, 11th Baronet (1716–1795) was an English physician and Anglican cleric, known as a hospital founder and religious writer.

 Life

 He was the eldest son of Richard and Caroline Stonhouse of Tubney near Abingdon, Berkshire, born there on 20 July 1716; his father died about 1725.
 In 1722 he was at Merchant Taylors' School, and then he was a pupil at Winchester College.
 He matriculated at St John's College, Oxford, on 15 January 1733, and graduated B.A.
 1736, M.A.
 1739, M.B.
 1742, and M.D.
-January 17456.
+January 1745.
 His medical teacher was Frank Nicholls; he attended the school at St Thomas's Hospital, and then went abroad, where he studied medicine at Paris, Lyons, Montpellier, and Marseilles.

 On his return Stonhouse practised for a year at Coventry.
 In April 1743 he moved to Northampton, and practised there for 20 years.
 He succeeded in a matter of months in founding the county infirmary at Northampton.
-Soon after coming to Northampton he also made close friendships with Philip Doddridge and James Hervey, leading to a religious conversion.
+Stonhouse was deeply skeptical of religion, however, soon after coming to Northampton he also made close friendships with Philip Doddridge and James Hervey, leading to a religious conversion.
 He now considered taking orders in the Church of England.
 He was ordained deacon in September 1749 by the bishop of Hereford in Hereford Cathedral, and a week later priest by the bishop of Bristol in Bristol Cathedral.
 For several years after this he remained at Northampton and practised in medicine.
 In 1758 he attended Hervey in his last illness.

-In May 1764 Stonhouse was appointed by Lord Radnor to the rectory of Little Cheverell, near Devizes, Wiltshire; and from December 1779 he held with it the adjoining rectory of Great Cheverell.
+In May 1764, Stonhouse was appointed by Lord Radnor to the rectory of Little Cheverell, near Devizes, Wiltshire; and from December 1779 he held with it the adjoining rectory of Great Cheverell.
 He spent most of the year at Bristol for the sake of its waters.
 In 1788 he took up residence permanently at Hotwells.
 There he preached, without stipend, as lecturer in the church of All Saints, and subsequently for five years at St. Werburgh's.
 He continued until the year of his death to minister occasionally at Bath and Bristol.
+Stonhouse knew Hannah More and greatly influenced her thinking and development as a writer.

 Stonhouse had inherited a family estate.
 He succeeded a cousin, Sir James Stonehouse, 10th baronet, in the baronetcy on 13 April 1792.
 He died at Hotwells, Bristol, on 8 December 1795, and was buried in Dowry chapel (later the church of St. Andrew the Less) with his second wife.